-In a city that prides itself on problem-solving, we have yet to solve our achievement gap.
+In a city that prides itself on problem-solving, we have yet to solve our opportunity gap.

 Student Achievement Gap